gilbert-fernandes/boinc_manager/README.md

 Lack of time made me start with a local, manually set, program that is very basic and bare-bones.

-This is GPL 2.0 licence code.
+This is BSD "new" license code.